privacy-tech-lab/gpc-web-crawler/README.md

   4. WebDriverError: A Selenium error that indicates that the WebDriver has failed to execute some part of the script.
   5. WebDriverError: Reached Error Page: This indicates that an error page has been reached when Selenium tried to load the site.

-- OptMeowt Analysis Extension:
+- #### OptMeowt Analysis Extension:
   The OptMeowt Analysis extension is [packaged as an xpi file](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/Pack-Extension-in-XPI-Format) and installed on a Firefox Nightly browser by the crawler script.
 When a site loads, the OptMeowt Analysis extension automatically analyzes the site and sends the analysis data to the Cloud SQL database via a POST request.
-The analysis of a site is performed by the extension as follows:
+The analysis performed by the OptMeowt analysis extension investigates the GPC compliance of a given site using a 4-step approach:

-  1. Check if a site has a Do Not Sell link
-  2. Check the site's US Privacy String to determine a user's current opt out status
+  1. The extension checks whether the site is subject to the CCPA by searching for a DNS link.
+  2. The extension checks the value of [US Privacy string](https://github.com/InteractiveAdvertisingBureau/USPrivacy/tree/master) and OneTrust’s OptanonConsent cookie, if either of these exist.
-  3. Send a GPC opt out signal to opt out
+  3. The extension sends a GPC signal to the site.
-  4. Check the site's US Privacy String again to determine the user's current opt out status
+  4. The extension rechecks the value of the US Privacy string and OptanonConsent cookie.

+  The information collected during this process is used to determine whether the site respects GPC.
+Note that legal obligations to respect GPC differ by geographic location.
+In order for a site to be GPC compliant, the following statements should be true after the GPC signal was sent for each string or cookie that the site implemented:
+  1. the third character of the US Privacy string is a Y
+  2. the value of the OptanonConsent cookie is `isGpcEnabled=1`

-- Node.js Rest API:
+- #### Node.js Rest API:
   We use the Rest API to make GET, PUT, and POST requests to the SQL database.
 The Rest API is also local and is run in a separate terminal from the crawler.

-- SQL Database:
+- #### SQL Database:
   The SQL database is a local database that stores analysis data.
 Instructions to set up an SQL database can be found in the [wiki](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/Setting-Up-Local-SQL-Database).
 The columns of our database tables are below:
   | id | site_id | domain | dns_link | sent_gpc | uspapi_before_gpc | uspapi_after_gpc | usp_cookies_before_gpc | usp_cookies_after_gpc | OptanonConsent_before_gpc | OptanonConsent_after_gpc |
   | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |